How to Resize Droplets for Vertical Scaling

 Using the API

 When resizing a Droplet via API, you need to specify the resize action type and specify a slug for size.
-Resizing via API automatically powers down the Droplet first.
+To view a list of slugs, you can use the /v2/size API endpoint or the Droplet pricing page.

 How to Resize a Droplet Using the DigitalOcean API